c00lgat/OBSIDIAN/Basic Command Syntax.md

 What if we wanted to run it on `/root`?
 The only way to do that is in single user mode or in recovery mode

-- Force a filesystem check even if its cleanm using `option -f`
+- Force a filesystem check even if its clean using `option -f`